Gluten-Free Garlic Bread

 Expert Tips

-• One of my favorite entertaining tips is to prepare this garlic bread ahead of time up until the point of baking it.
+• If you prep ahead, freeze instead of refrigerate.
 You can leave it in your refrigerator for a few hours, but I find that the bread gets dried out if you leave it for much longer.
-So I prefer to place it in the freezer instead.
-When you’re almost ready for dinner, just bake!
+I skip the fridge entirely and put the prepped baguettes straight in the freezer, then bake from frozen when I’m ready.

 Recipe FAQs